Last updated on April 2nd, 2020 at 10:12 pm

 If you are a new immigrant to Canada, you must consider registering for the MSCA account ASAP, as it’s really important during your stay here.
 Enrolling earlier will be better for you in terms of applying and knowing your government benefits to follow.
 In case you are an immigrant with family and kids, please register for the MSCA immediately, I mean right now.
 That’s because the Government of Canada has certain child care benefits (CCB) funds, GST/HST credit and family assistance that you might be eligible for immediately as a new immigrant and while still settling down in the new country.
 The only reason I am saying this is, it can be really hard for a new immigrant in a foreign land while settling down with all the expenses.
 I’ve been in this situation myself, so just trying to be honest here.
 That’s all.

 CCB is a monthly benefit, GST/HST Credits are paid out quarterly and other family assistance amounts depends on your overall application status and immigrant type.
 But do check out the canada.ca for more information on new immigrant programs applicable to you.
 (Official Government Of Canada Website).

 If you are a Canadian and looking for the EI Reporting guide due to job loss/maternity/any other reason please skip to the EI section using the Table Of Contents section below (TOC).

-In this article, let’s take a look at everything My Service Canada Account (MSCA) has to offer, how to file an EI report online and then dive deep into the access part, benefits and features.
+In this article, let’s take a look at everything the My Service Canada Account (MSCA) has to offer, how to file an EI report online (including EI reporting – remember always file the EI report online, it hardly takes 5 minutes, but not doing so will result in your bi-weekly payments put on hold) and then dive deep into the access part, benefits and features.
 Let’s get started.